 This November marks the end of daylight saving time (DST).
 At 2:00 a.m.
 Sunday, November 5, 2023, nearly everyone in the U.S. and Canada will turn back their clocks one hour (spring ahead, fall back), resulting in earlier sunrises in the morning and sunsets in the evening.

-Of course, the thought of DST isn’t quite so pleasant for school maintenance personnel who must visit each room with a clock over the weekend and spring it forward manually so all clocks on campus are showing the correct time Monday morning.
-It can be a costly, time-consuming nightmare – especially with many schools already operating with short maintenance staffs.
+Of course, the thought of DST isn’t quite so pleasant for school maintenance personnel who must visit each room’s clock over the weekend and manually wind it back so that all clocks on campus are showing the correct time Monday morning.
+It can be a costly, time-consuming nightmare – especially with many schools already operating with limited maintenance staff.

-For schools using the Primex Wireless Time Synchronization Platform, however, the change to DST is essentially a non-event.
-The platform automatically adjusts and synchronizes every clock on campus to the proper time with no human intervention required, savings hours of work and expense.
+For schools using the Primex OneVue Sync™ synchronized time system, however, the change away from DST is essentially a nonevent.
+The system automatically adjusts and synchronizes every clock on campus to the proper time with no human intervention required, saving hours of work and expense.
 Not to mention eliminating excuses for tardiness because the clocks were off.